 Other sources exist to pay for your medical expenses, prior to settlement a personal injury claim.
 You may be eligible under certain state and federal programs.The major sources are explored below:➤ Medi-Cal.
 If you are eligible to receive Medicaid benefits, Medi-Cal will pay for your treatment pursuant to its guidelines.

 Important to note: If you are successful in obtaining a settlement or verdict from the negligent party, you may have to pay Medi-Cal back minus some credit for attorneys’ fees and costs.
 It is vital that your attorney is aware and understands the law and case decisions that regulate exactly what amount you are required to pay back to Medi-Cal.
 If your attorney isn’t up on the latest developments, it can cost you!➤ Medi-Care.
 If you are a Medicare recipient, Medicare will pay for your medical expenses according to the Medicare rules and regulations.

 Important to note: If you are successful in obtaining a settlement or verdict from the negligent person, you will have to pay Medi-Care back minus credit for attorneys’ fees and costs.
 Again, just like with Medi-Cal, it is vital that your attorney is aware and understands the law and case decisions that regulate exactly what amount you are required to pay back to Medi-Care.
-If your attorney isn’t up on the latest developments, it can cost you!Return to Personal Injury FAQs
+If your attorney isn’t up on the latest developments, it can cost you!Return to Auto Accident FAQs